adrianstipanov/Blog/content/social_interactions_after_coronavirus.md

 ![image alt text](/hugs.png)

-On Sunday Spain has extended the duration of the lockdown for two more weeks – that will be four in total.
+On Sunday Spain extended the duration of the lockdown for two more weeks – that will be four in total.
 Madrid remains the most affected region.
 My apartment is facing a wall – that's not helping, but I comply – no questions asked.

 During this time you might have wondered whether this outbreak is going to change the way we work, study or socialize.
 I did.